 You can see more details from IRS’s website.

 Go Through The Numbers Carefully

 For those of you who’ve owned rental property for a long time (i.e. 10+ years) and are sitting on large gains, it doesn’t seem worthwhile moving back into a rental to try and save on taxes.
-Instead, the best move is to hold onto your rental property for as long as possible to avoid any selling costs and capital gains tax or do a 1031 Exchange and buy a new rental property with the proceeds.
+Instead, the best move is to hold onto your rental property for as long as possible.
+You want to avoid any selling costs and capital gains tax.
+Or, you can do a 1031 Exchange and buy a new rental property with the proceeds.

-After going through this exercise, my family is probably not going to downgrade our lifestyle by moving back into our two bedroom rental to save maybe up to
+After going through this exercise, my family is probably not going to downgrade our lifestyle by moving back into our two bedroom rental.
+We could save maybe up to

 $43,200 $91,368 in capital gains tax as a married couple.
+But it’s not worth it.
 We still get to add in capital improvements to increase our cost basis and lower our tax bill.
 We want to live life to the fullest now.

 Guess I can’t slack too much with Financial Samurai!

 Explore Real Estate Crowdfunding